Electric-Magnetic Duality for Symmetric Tensor Gauge Theories and Immobile $p$-branes

 where we have used the Bianchi identity.
 On the other hand, the second condition in \eqref{eq:BPS_eq} gives $\eta^{\mu \nu} \del_{\rho} F^{\mu \nu \rho} = 0$.
 In order this to be consistent with the equation of motion, the traceless conditions should be imposed from the first.
 As emphasized repeatedly, the appearance of the extra traceless condition is traced back to the fact $\star^2 \not= 1$ which is in sharp contrast with $*_4^2 = 1$ in Maxwell theory.
 The traceless condition is also required by the consistency.
 For example, by acting $\star$ on both sides in the self-duality condition in \eqref{eq:BPS_eq}, we have

 Since the right hand side in \eqref{eq:star_consistency} must be $\pm F_{\mu \nu \rho}$, the condition $F^{\alpha} {}_{\alpha \mu} = 0$ is necessary.
+Then, the self-duality condition is consistent for the planons.
 We also stress that the bound of the action is not topological, {\it i.e.} the total derivative term \eqref{eq:Chern-Simons-like} explicitly depends on the metric $\eta^{\mu \nu}$.
 This is different from Maxwell theory in which no non-trivial topological solutions to the self-duality condition $F = \pm *_4 \!
 F$ in flat space $\mathbb{R}^4$ exist.

 A similar BPS bound is found in higher rank gauge theories.
 For example, assuming the traceless condition $F^{\alpha} {}_{\alpha \mu \nu} = 0$, we have the Bogomol'nyi bound for the rank-3 action:

 Then we have the BPS equation